things I've built

 Racial Data Labdefunct

-Built for a research lab over at Boston University.
-Officially wound down now, though the site's somehow still up — at least until someone at BU notices they're still paying for it.
+Built for a research lab at Boston University.
+The project's wound down now, though the site happens to still be up.

 Looking for the smaller stuff?

-The libraries and solvers that quietly hold these together live on the packages page.
+The libraries and solvers that power these live on the packages page.

 GitHub